nip403/Teaching-Revision-Assistant/README.md

 # Teaching & Revision Assistant
  NotebookLM inspired project.
-Implements agentic workflow with OpenAI API.
+Implements agentic workflow into a teaching assistant with the OpenAI API.

 Example usage in main.py.